artis3n/nextcloud-ansible/README.md

 #### Notes

-You can write your Ansible vault password to a file, located at `~/.vault`.
+You can write your Ansible vault password to a `~/.vault` file.
 If that file exists, Ansible will try to read a password from that file to decrypt the Vault-encrypted files.
 You still need to specify this password when encrypting a file with `make encrypt-file`.
+If you create this file, run `chmod 600 ~/.vault` so the file is only writeable AND readable by your account.

 Ansible expects any file encrypted with Vault to be a YAML file containing YAML-formatted variables.